ToyotaInfoTech/RAMN/docs/ctf_writeups.rst

 	Why does ramn_utils.c need such a large ascii_hashmap?
 	We could use all those unused bytes to store a flag instead…

-The table ascii_hashmap in ramn_utils.c (which code is available on github) is used to convert ASCII hexadecimal strings to bytes.
+The table ascii_hashmap in ramn_utils.c (the code for which is available on GitHub) is used to convert ASCII hexadecimal strings to bytes.
 Because hexadecimal characters only consist of "0 to 9", "A to F", and "a to f", the table is mostly filled with 0x00.

 .. code-block:: C